Sandy-07-coder/Sandy-07-coder/README.md

 ## 🧑‍💻 About Me
 I'm a Computer Science Engineering student from Chennai, India.
 Passionate about open-source and on a mission to become a software engineer! 🚀
 Currently learning Data Structures and Algorithms and enjoying the process of solving coding challenges.
+I'm currently trying to pair with AI to boost my development speed and efficiency.

 ---